Sunarker/Collaborative-Learning-for-Weakly-Supervised-Object-Detection/README.md

 # Collaborative Learning for Weakly Supervised Object Detection

-If you use this code, please cite our paper
+If you use this code in your research, please cite

 @inproceedings{ijcai2018-135,
   title     = {Collaborative Learning for Weakly Supervised Object Detection}, author    = {Jiajie Wang and Jiangchao Yao and Ya Zhang and Rui Zhang},